lsst-sqre/sqr-009/index.rst

         'dashboard',
     )

-Next step is to create the `app models <.
+Next step is to create the app models.

 Setting up the database
 ^^^^^^^^^^^^^^^^^^^^^^^